-After I learned Sat Kriya, a meditation where you touch your fingers in sequence while chanting, I used to touch my finger when walking in school as a thirteen-year-old.
+After practicing Sat Kriya, a meditation where you touch your fingers in sequence while chanting, I remembered being in school when only thirteen-years-old.
+The memory was how I used to touch my finger when walking in school.
 The reason I remember is that some of the children made fun of me for touching my fingertips.

 To make money and learn responsibility, I had a Sunday paper route.
 I would get up early, ride with my bicycle to a local park where the large heavy Sunday edition was waiting for me to pick up.
 I had to put the individual papers into a plastic bag and deliver them to all the houses on my route.
 It took nearly two hours to do the whole process.
 I remember waking up late one morning shocked that I had missed getting up to deliver the papers.
 I quickly got dressed, rode as fast as I could to get the papers to deliver.
 They were not there.
 I believed the manager may have done the job I slept through.
 When returning home I told my mother what happened.
 She laughed and reminded me that in truth I had gotten up on time, had delivered the papers, and went back to sleep.
 It seems I forget I had done all that.
 The power of a habit.